 - Never Mess with Granny: She's well past 60 in Terminator: Dark Fate, and she still packs heavy weapons just in case.

 - Oh, Crap!: Two notable examples in the second film.
 She gets a very subtle one when she's shown pictures of the new T-800 but she hides her reaction to it from the asylum orderlies.
 She gets a big one when the T-800 shows up during her escape from the hospital.

-- OOC Is Serious Business: In Dark Fate she vows never to call Carl, the T-800 that killed John by name, so digusted is she by his actions.
+- In Dark Fate she vows never to call Carl, the T-800 that killed John by name, so disgusted is she by his actions.
 So when she calls out to the badly damaged Carl by name as Rev-9 chokes the life out of Dani, begging him to save her, it's an indication of how things are moments away from going to hell.
 Again.

 - Outliving One's Offspring: In Dark Fate, she watches "Carl" shoot John dead right in front of her eyes.

 - Has a Disappeared Dad in the first film and her mother was killed by the T-800.

 - She herself is a Missing Mom to John most of his life, with her being locked in a mental asylum and all.

 - Pink Means Feminine: Spends most of the first film wearing pink clothes (both her waitress uniform and her main outfit).

 - The Protagonist: Of the first two films.
 Kyle and the second T-800 are The Hero of the first and second films respectively, but she has about as much screen time (and certainly more dialogue than the latter), and the story is largely told from her viewpoint.